A conjectural improvement for inequalities related to regulators of number fields: Classifying number fields with small regulator

 \subsection{Analytic lower bounds}

 The previous number-geometric estimates give an upper bound for the discriminant in terms of the regulator.
-We recall now an estimate which gives instead a lower bound for the regulator and is crucial for the success of the classification of number fields with small regulators. \begin{thm} For every signature $(r_1,r_2)$ there exists an explicit function
+We recall now an estimate which gives instead a lower bound for the regulator and is crucial for the success of the classification of number fields with small regulators.